TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglTypeScript/Index.rst

 .. _cgl-typescript:

 ============================
-TypeScript Coding Guidelines
+TypeScript coding guidelines
 ============================

 `Excel Micro TypeScript Style Guide for TypeScript
 <https://github.com/excelmicro/typescript>`__ should be used throughout the
 TYPO3 Core for TypeScript files.

-Directories and File Names
+Directories and file names
 ==========================

 * TypeScript files should have the file ending :file:`.ts`